johnkerl/miller/docs6/docs/contributing.md

 ## Community

-You can ask questions -- or answer them! -- following the links at [Community](community.md).
+You can ask questions -- or answer them! -- following the links on the [Community](community.md) page.

 ## Documentation improvements